H-Freax/VMEvalKit/vmevalkit/tasks/object_subtraction_task/OBJECT_SUBTRACTION.md

 ### Level 1: Explicit Specificity ✅ (Implemented)

 **Task Type:**
-Remove objects defined by **explicit visual attributes** (e.g., color, shape, size).
+Remove objects defined by **explicit visual attributes** (color or shape only).

 **Prompt Examples:**
-- "Remove all red objects from the scene.
-Do not do anything to other objects."
+- "Remove all {color} objects from the scene.
+Do not do anything to other objects." (颜色: red, green, blue, yellow, orange, purple)
-- "Remove all pyramid objects from the scene.
-Do not do anything to other objects."
+- "Remove all {shape} objects from the scene.
+Do not do anything to other objects." (形状: cube, sphere, pyramid, cone)
-- "Remove the largest object.
-Do not do anything to other objects." (when only one largest)
-- "Remove all largest objects.
-Do not do anything to other objects." (when multiple largest)
-- "Remove the smallest object.
-Do not do anything to other objects." (when only one smallest)
-- "Remove all smallest objects.
-Do not do anything to other objects." (when multiple smallest)

 **Example Scene:**
 - **First Frame**: White background with 5-7 colored shapes (red cubes, green spheres, blue pyramids)